bobbylite/MailinatorRouterService/README.md

 Learned a lot from this article by Samuele Resca to get a basic IOC app up and running: https://medium.com/@samueleresca/inversion-of-control-and-dependency-injection-in-typescript-3040d568aabe Thank you!

-Grunt + Typescript Boilerplate created with this article by Brian Love: http://brianflove.com/2016/11/08/typescript-2-express-node/
+Typescript article by André Gardi: https://medium.com/javascript-in-plain-english/typescript-with-node-and-express-js-why-when-and-how-eb6bc73edd5d
-Thank you Brian!
+Thank you André!

 ## Install